-The TSX satellite from the TSX/PAZ constellation (4 & 7-day revisit) passed by Sulphur on Sunday December 31.
-We received the dataset Tuesday and verified that none of the point groups within the review area are showing deviation from their respective trends.
+The PAZ satellite from the TSX/PAZ constellation (4 & 7-day revisit) passed by Sulphur on Friday January 26.
+We received the dataset Tuesday (delivery was delayed from TREA due to some technical issues) and we verified that none of the point groups within the review area are showing deviation from their respective trends.
 The attached report has been prepared for reference.